 And the best way to work out for free?
 With a home workout.
 Home exercises give you all the benefits of a decent workout without having to leave the comfort of your own home.
 Yoga is one of the most practical and easy exercises to complete at home, requiring little more than a comfortable mat.
 Learning a few basic positions or taking it up a notch with some pro moves is a great way to get your fitness kick at home.
-Want to start but haven’t got any equipment?
-Enter our Yoga giveaway competition to win a Pro fitness yoga and Pilates set.

 The snack: Oats!
 A bowl of porridge is the ideal snack to have around an hour before your yoga session.
 Slow release energy will keep you going, while high levels of magnesium will prevent any possible muscle cramps.